I am Tyler Dinsmoor. I make sheep skins.

 I live in Western Washington, Whidbey Island close to the Naval Air Station, and have since I came with the Navy in January of 2014.

-I was saved to Christ in 2018 after stumbling across some hard preaching snippets by Pastor Steven Anderson of Faithful Word Baptist Church against fags and the holocaust.
+I was saved to Christ in 2018 after stumbling across some hard preaching snippets by Pastor Steven Anderson of Faithful Word Baptist Church against degeneracy.

 I owe much of who I am to my beloved Grandfather Mark Warren Smith who died January 2019 unexpectedly of a heart attack.
 He was an extremely skilled metal fabricator and an even better dad.
 He was a U.S. Marine in the Vietnam War as an artilleryman.
 In many ways I have become like him, and I am happy about that.